mehdizse/tp_mask_rcnn/README.md

 These examples demonstrate the model's capacity to detect drones within real-world images, although some segmentation results may be inaccurate or contain errors.

+## Model Refinement

+To improve the model’s performance, several key parameters were adjusted to optimize detection and segmentation of drones in the images.
+These refined settings were selected to make the model more sensitive to drone detection and enhance its efficiency given the available hardware constraints.

+### Refinement Parameters

+The following parameters were adjusted:

+- **DETECTION_MIN_CONFIDENCE**: Reduced to `0.5` to detect a broader range of objects, making the model more sensitive to potential drone objects in images.
+- **DETECTION_NMS_THRESHOLD**: Set to `0.4` to increase the precision of the model’s bounding box outputs and reduce overlapping detections.
+- **STEPS_PER_EPOCH**: Increased to `150` for a higher number of training iterations per epoch, which improves model learning.
+- **VALIDATION_STEPS**: Set to `25` to ensure sufficient validation checks during each epoch, providing a balanced assessment of model performance.

+These refinements were implemented to achieve a better trade-off between detection accuracy and computational efficiency, allowing the model to perform effectively on the target dataset and accurately segment drones in various image conditions.

+### Refinement Results

+The model was refined over a span of 10 epochs, with training and validation metrics logged in the [`refine_logs.txt`](refine_logs.txt) file.
+This log file includes detailed metrics for each epoch, allowing further analysis of how the refinement affected model accuracy, loss, and detection quality.

 ## Observations and Comments
 The training process demonstrates a steady decline in both training and validation losses, reflecting effective learning and model performance.
 However, the RPN losses remain relatively elevated, indicating potential areas for improvement in anchor configurations or learning rate adjustments to enhance overall model efficacy.